IBM-Cloud/techxchange-labs/docs/agentic-1813/06-advanced-security-and-monitoring.md

 1. Click **Done** and then **Save** at the top left of the screen
 1. After a few seconds, click the ***View stack configurations** button
 1. Click the kebab (three dots) on the top right of the screen to expand the menu, and click **Validate and deploy** to start the deployment process
 1. Monitor the deployment progress on the resulting page.
+The deployment takes approximately 10 minutes to complete, but you don't need to wait - you've completed the lab and understand the process.

 > **Note:** Project is now going to deploy the full infrasutructure stack to support the application, including deployment of observability capabilities to monitor the application, watsonx.ai to provide the AI capabilities, and the application itself.

-## Business Value Delivered
+## Technical Architecture Benefits

-This approach delivers significant business value:
+This implementation provides significant technical advantages:
 - End users can deploy the AI application with its dependencies in just a few clicks
 - The automation blueprint handles all the complex wiring between components
 - Platform teams can maintain governance while enabling developer self-service